AntoineSoetewey/statsandr/content/about.md

 So although this blog was first launched to share statistical concepts I am most familiar with (hoping that it would be useful to some people), I now also use it to **learn by writing**.
 I think that this additional way of learning is actually **as powerful as teaching** because writing allows me to **consolidate my understanding**.

+Also, I launched this blog to **make statistics accessible to everyone!** Statistics is often seen as a challenging course and many students struggle with this subject.
+Via this blog, I hope that the most common statistical concepts will become more clear so that both students and scientists dealing with data can use them appropriately.

-Also, getting valuable feedback from people all over the world makes the whole journey even more interesting and enriching.
+Last but not least, getting valuable feedback from people all over the world makes the whole journey even more interesting and enriching.

 If you are interested in learning more why I launched this blog, see the article about the main [benefits of maintaining a technical blog](/blog/7-benefits-of-sharing-your-code-in-a-data-science-blog/).